junxit/us-congress-bills-114/metadata.md

 - 2016-09-09 — Placed on the Union Calendar, Calendar No. 567.
 - 2016-09-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-731.
 - 2016-09-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-731.
+- 2016-09-12 — Considered under suspension of the rules. (consideration: CR H5295-5298)
+- 2016-09-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5111.
+- 2016-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-12 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
+- 2016-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5295-5296)
+- 2016-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5295-5296)